iionly/Elgg_1.7_extended_tinymce/README.txt

 4. Enable the tinymce plugin again,

 5. Execute the upgrade.php script, i.e. call http://<yoursite.domain>/upgrade.php in your browser to flush the site cache.

+Creating your own custom skin:

+1. Configure your custom skin at http://skin.tinymce.com/ and download it,

+2. Copy your skin folder into the tinymce/tinymce/js/tinymce/skins directory,

+3. Change the skin name of the skin option in tinymce/views/default/input/longtext.php to the name of your skin.